Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Applications

 \paragraph{Assumptions on the Design Matrix.} For our main results, we made no assumptions on the design matrix.
 Now we consider two special cases in the applications.
 The first is when the design matrix is fixed and we only assume normalized columns. $\X\in\RR^{n\times d}$ is said to be column-normalized, if its columns $\X_i,i\in[d]$ satisfy

 Note that normalizing to $\sqrt{n}$ here is somewhat arbitrary, and can readily be changed.
 The second setting is that of Gaussian design: $\X$ is Gaussian, if the entries $\X_{ij},i\in[n],j\in[d]$ of $\X$ are i.i.d.\ standard Gaussian, that is, $\X_{ij}\sim \cN(0,1)$.
-Gaussianity implies having normalized columns \eqref{eq:column-normalization} and vanishing kernel width \eqref{eq:vanishing-kernel-width} for some $K$ with high probability.
-See \citet[Proposition 1]{Raskutti2011} for an in-depth discussion.
+Up to constants, Gaussianity implies having normalized columns \eqref{eq:column-normalization} and vanishing kernel width \eqref{eq:vanishing-kernel-width} for some $K$ with high probability; see \cite[Sec.
+3.2]{Raskutti2011}.

-\paragraph{Uniformly Smooth Norms.} Often, we are particularly interested in the case when $K$ is centrally symmetric and the Minkowski functional is a norm, i.e., $\varphi_K(\cdot) = \norm{\cdot}_K$.
-A case that is easy to handle is when the corresponding squared norm is differentiable, which holds when $K$ has a ``smooth'' boundary, or formally, when $ \norm{\cdot}_K$ is uniformly smooth \citep{Fabian2001}.
-We recall the definition in \cref{subsec:proof-smooth-norms}, where we also give a short proof of the following result: If $\norm{\cdot}_{K}$ is a uniformly smooth norm in $\RR^d$, then